ynnuSunny/exercise_app/README.md

 Navigation: Routing between screens

-Lists and Grids: Building dynamic lists with ListView
+Lists and Grids: Building lists with ListView

 Packages and Dependencies: used third-party packages for additional features.